-Among rush and bustle of Shariati street of Tehran near Seyed Khandan street, just by a distance of a wall, borders of time are broken and a treasure of Iranian civilization, Reza Abbasi Museum, attracts every passerby.
-In this article, in addition to introducing the Reza Abbasi Museum, some important points about manners and formalities of Visitors visiting museums are explained.
+Among the rush and bustle of Shariati street of Tehran near Seyed Khandan street, just by a distance of a wall, borders of time are broken and a treasure of Iranian civilization, Reza Abbasi Museum, attracts every passerby.
+In this article, in addition to introducing the Reza Abbasi Museum, some important points about the manners and formalities of Visitors visiting museums are explained.

-Introducing Reza Abbasi: Reza Abbasi (15651635AD) was the most famous painter during the reign of Shah Abbas Safavi.
+Reza Abbasi (15651635AD) was the most famous painter during the reign of Shah Abbas Safavi.
 Due to commercial and political relations with Europe during the reign of Shah Abbas I, Italian paintings prevailed in Isfahan Bazar.
-In addition, Safavid Court Competing Jahangir Shah court, the kind of India, was another reason that artists were in the center of Safavid court during their reign.
+In addition, the Safavid Court Competing Jahangir Shah court, the kind of India, was another reason that artists were in the center of the Safavid court during their reign.
 Meanwhile, AqaReza was the best of the best among other artists of Isfahan.
 Shah Abbas assigned him a high position and then he became famous as Reza Abbasi.

 |A golden rhyton of ram's head, Persian Empire in Medians era, 7-6th century BC, located in Reza Abbasi Museum|

-The most important and the most artistic frescoes in palaces and the house of noble people were done by Reza Abbasi and his disciples: Ali-Qapo Palace, Chehelsotun Palace, Vank Cathedral.
+The most important and the most artistic frescoes in palaces and the house of noble people were done by Reza Abbasi and his disciples: Ali-Qapo Palace, Chehelsotun Palace, and Vank Cathedral.
 Sukcias House in the Jolfa neighborhood is a prominent example of this artist's paintings.
-His valuable innovations had led to the creation of a special method in Persian painting and miniature that is known as Isfahani Style.
+His valuable innovations led to the creation of a special method in Persian painting and miniature that is known as the Isfahani Style.

-Reza Abbasi Museum Reza Abbasi Museum is one of the richest historical-cultural collections in the country which can be considered a small sample of the Museum of Ancient Iran.
-Great diverse selected collections from the 2nd millennium BC to 20th century AD and Qajar Era are displayed in this museum.
-The building of the museum belonged to a furniture and home decoration exhibition, that due to its location and architectural features came to the attention of that time officials and it was bought from its original owner.
+Reza Abbasi Museum is one of the richest historical-cultural collections in the country which can be considered a small sample of the Museum of Ancient Iran.
+Great diverse selected collections from the 2nd millennium BC to the 20th century AD and Qajar Era are displayed in this museum.
+The building of the museum belonged to a furniture and home decoration exhibition, that due to its location and architectural features came to the attention of that time officials and was bought from its original owner.
 The museum was officially opened in September 1977, but a year after it was closed in October 1978.
 At the beginning of 1979, it was reopened after some changes in interior arrangements and the expansion of exhibiting spaces.
-In 1984, due to domestic problems of the country, the museum was closed again and a year after it was reopened again; unfortunately, this time reopening was not successful and the museum was closed in the same year, finally, in February 3rd, 2001, after renovations, for the 5th time the museum was opened Currently, the museum is directed under the observation of Cultural Heritage, Tourism and Handicraft Organization Reza Abbasi Museum Three floor and it has Shawls that it is visited from upper floors to lower floors.
-Monuments in each hall are classified based on their historical period and in two general pre-Islamic and Islamic Era.
+In 1984, due to domestic problems of the country, the museum was closed again and a year after it was reopened again; unfortunately, this time reopening was not successful and the museum was closed in the same year, finally, on February 3rd, 2001, after renovations, for the 5th time the museum was opened Currently, the museum is directed under the observation of Cultural Heritage, Tourism and Handicraft Organization Reza Abbasi Museum Three floor and it has Shawls that it is visited from upper floors to lower floors.
+Monuments in each hall are classified based on their historical period and in two general pre-Islamic and Islamic Eras.

 Halls are Pre-Islamic Hall, Islamic Hall, Islamic Hall II, Miniature Hall, and Calligraphy Hall

-Miniature Hall: The 4th hall, miniature hall, is located in the 1st floor.
+Miniature Hall: The 4th hall, a miniature hall, is located on the 1st floor.
 Miniatures are from the 15th century to Qajar Era and include various versions of Shahnameh (Qavam Davari Shah Esmail, and Shah Tahmaspversions), and literary books such as Bustan and Gulistan books of Saadi, Majma ol-Tavarikh, Khamseh Nezami, Eskandar Nameh, and many oil paintings belong to the Qajar Era.
-The best collection of this hall are belonging to Reza Abbasi: single paintings with subjects of lonely man sitting in quiet, a young man with a cup in hand and other alike subjects; in addition, there are masterpieces from Reza Abbasi apprentice, Moein Mosavar, who followed his master art; these miniatures
+The best collection of this hall are belonging to Reza Abbasi: single paintings with subjects of a lonely man sitting in quiet, a young man with a cup in hand, and other alike subjects; in addition, there are masterpieces from Reza Abbasi apprentice, Moein Mosavar, who followed his master art; these miniatures